Operating a vehicle

 - Student Life oversees the Housing Office, and reinforces particular concerns about vehicle use in our community.
 In addition, Student Life will impose increasingly stern sanctions (beyond fines) for students who repeatedly violate parking and vehicle rules.

-- Risk Management monitors Westmont's compliance with our Conditional Use Permit (C.U.P.) under the County of Santa Barbara.
+- Institutional Resilience monitors Westmont's compliance with our Conditional Use Permit (C.U.P.) under the County of Santa Barbara.
 The C.U.P. includes specific restrictions concerning traffic and parking, both on-campus and in the vicinity of the college.